sanjushasuresh/FITTING-OF-LINE-PARABOLA-POWER-AND-EXPONENTIAL-CURVES/README.md

-Fitting of straight line, Parabola, Power curve and Exponential curve by least squares using R
+Fitting of straight line, Parabola, Power curve and Exponential curve by least squares using R.

 1. Fit a straight line for the following data and also plot the observed values in a graph x=0,1,2,3,4,5